our blog

 Illinois features a wide range of drastically different seasons throughout the year.
 Hot, humid summers are followed by gorgeous autumns filled with colorful leaves but dark, cloudy skies.
 Then there’s winter.
 Everyone has an opinion on an Illinois winter, some good and some bad — especially when it comes to spending it in Chicago.

 When planning a trip or a move during the cold, blustery season, it’s advised to gain a better understanding of Chicago weather and what you may experience.
+Snowy Chicago winters have a lot to offer.
+From snow-topped, picturesque views to magical holiday light displays.
 Here is a guide on Chicago temperature and snowfall norms as well as some handy tips to improve any snow-covered journey.

 Chicago Winter-Weather Statistics

 First, let’s start by asking how cold does it get in Chicago?
 The answer is… it depends.
-On average, it can be expected to be somewhere around 30 degrees Fahrenheit.
+On average, somewhere around 30 degrees Fahrenheit.
 Highs between 30 – 38 degrees Fahrenheit are typical during the winter months from late November to early March, allowing snow to form, fall and accumulate.

 How often does it snow?
-O’Hare Airport estimates puts the average at 28.5 days a year while the Botanical Gardens just outside the city reports 22.3 days.
+O’Hare Airport estimates put the average at 28.5 days a year, while the Botanical Gardens just outside the city reports 22.3 days.
 Usually, Chicago’s first snowfall arrives in November with at least one in four years not recording snow until December.
 April generally sees the season’s last snowfall, but it usually amounts to less than a quarter inch.

 How much snowfall does Chicago see a year?
 Approximately 37 inches although that average varies drastically by season.
 For instance, looking at the totals from 2010 to 2019, the yearly average was 42.8 inches over 11.6 days according to a National Centers for Environmental Information (NOAA) report.
 The heaviest January in the report listed the total at 15.5 inches while the lightest years had five inches or less.
 It’s safe to say you can’t predict snowfall, only prepare for it.

-From safe driving practices to having fun outdoors, here are some quick pointers for winter living in the Windy City.
+Chicago winters can be challenging, but with the right preparation you can stay safe while settling into your new home.
+From safe driving practices to having fun outdoors, here are some quick pointers for winter living and moving in the Windy City.

 - Maintain your car and have it ready to handle wintry road conditions.